 LSP invites all participants to take an active part in the process.
 The common language – the bricks – treats everyone as equals and allows all opinions and aspects to be heard.
 In a very direct way, you will be able to see what everyone knows inside the company – and what they don’t know they know.

-Andy Rebbeck, team leader in Allstate in Northern Ireland,
+Andy Rebbeck, Team leader at Allstate in Northern Ireland:

 “When you look at what collaboration can achieve with Lego, the opportunities are endless.
 You may see a car; someone else may see a rocket—put these two people together and they may just create something beyond what they could have imagined when working individually.
 We realise what collaboration can do for our business and our biggest assets—our staff, and this is an excellent, fun way to develop skills, understanding and stronger teams.”